Budweiser Budvar Brewery: 1265–1895

 The history of brewing in České Budějovice (Budweis) dates back to 1265, when Ottokar II, King of Bohemia, granted the city brewing rights.
 At one point, the city was the imperial brewery of the Holy Roman Empire.
 To promote the quality of the drink, nearby towns were forbidden from brewing.
 To distinguish Budweis beer from that coming from other regions, it was called Budweiser Bier ("beer from Budweis" in German).
-By early 16th century, the Czech brewing industry was providing up to 87% of the total revenue for municipalities.
+By the early 16th century, the Czech brewing industry was providing up to 87% of the total revenue for municipalities.
 The Thirty Years' War between 1618 and 1648, however, devastated much of Central Europe and with it, the Czech beer industry.
 Concurrently, the Kingdom of Bohemia became a part of the Habsburg monarchy after the war.

 A separate brewery, Budweiser Bürgerbräu (Budějovický měšťanský pivovar) was founded in 1795 by the city's German-speaking citizens and started brewing Budweiser Bier in 1802.
 The company began shipping its beer to the United States in 1875.
-A year after, Adolphus Busch, a German immigrant to the United States and a businessman, encountered the brewery's Budweiser often during his visit to Europe.
+A year later, Adolphus Busch, a German immigrant to the United States and a businessman, encountered the brewery's Budweiser often during his visit to Europe.
 Thus, he decided to name his own beer Budweiser and brew it according to the Bohemian process.
 Budweiser Bürgerbräu was acquired by Anheuser-Busch InBev in 2014 to aid its claim on the Budweiser trademark.